-As a state-funded program, MotherToBaby CT provides free, confidential, up-to-date information on all types of exposures for women who are considering a pregnancy, pregnant, or nursing.
+As a state and federal-funded program, MotherToBaby CT provides free, confidential, up-to-date information on all types of exposures for individuals who are considering a pregnancy, pregnant, or nursing.
 This service can also provide information to health care providers.

 Who Should Consider This Service?

-Pregnant or breastfeeding women and their partners, those planning a pregnancy, individuals considering adoption and have questions about birth mom’s exposures or health care providers may contact this service for information regarding:
+Individuals who are pregnant or breastfeeding and their partners, those planning a pregnancy, individuals considering adoption and have questions about birth mom’s exposures, or health care providers may contact this service for information regarding:

 - Infectious diseases

 - Occupational and environmental exposures (referred to Occupational and Environmental Reproductive Hazards Clinic)

 - Can the medicine I take affect my baby?